John has been writing video game strategy guides for seven years in addition to publishing gaming videos on YouTube.

 I have gone into build battles against other players and have used 300–400 resources while doing a battle.
 With that being said, it is important that when you are starting out a game you should focus on gathering as many resources as possible.
 If you have under 500 total resources you should continue gathering.

 Be careful of trees.
 Trees is arguably one of the easiest ways to gather materials, although be careful of the bigger trees.
-A dead give away of a players location is when they completely knock down a tree.
+A dead give away of a player's location is when they completely knock down a tree.
 Leaving 50 health on a tree can be extremely beneficial as you will gather the most amount of materials possible while note exposing your exact location to any nearby players.

 The last thing to worry about is the circle.
 While I don't necessarily agree with rushing directly to the circle each time the storm reveals its next move location, you do not want to get stuck in the storm.
 So always be wary of which direction you will need to move, and give yourself enough time to get there.

-Overall Fortnite has exploded with popularity, and will continue to grow.
+Overall Fortnite has exploded in popularity, and will continue to grow.
 If you are new to the game, just remember that even the best of players started out learning the basics, and that over time you will learn new tricks that will help you improve your skill and achieve more wins.